 - Review whether the positions for which they obtain credit history consumer reports qualify under the New York City exceptions

 - Review the language contained in their disclosure forms used in New York City, since the law additionally prohibits employers from requesting credit history

 - Revise pre-hire procedures and forms to distinguish between positions for which pre-employment credit checks will or will not be conducted.

 Paypro’s Applicant Screening Solution is a great option for employers whether screening is undertaken to make better hiring decisions, supporting the transfer of current employees to other areas of the business or meeting specific contract requirements.
-Please contact us for more information on how Paypro can provide you with a customized online applicant screening process.
+Please contact our New York office for more information on how Paypro can provide you with a customized online applicant screening process.